 What is the NHS?

-Presented as free to ‘everyone living in the UK’ and rated by the Commonwealth Fund in 2017 as the best, safest, and most affordable healthcare system out of 11 countries compared, you would be forgiven for thinking that the NHS will freely take care of all your health concerns and leave you with no need for private health insurance coverage.
+Public insurance in the UK is funded by tax payers presented as free to ‘everyone living in the UK’ and rated by the Commonwealth Fund in 2017 as the best, safest, and most affordable healthcare system out of 11 countries compared, you would be forgiven for thinking that the NHS will freely take care of all your health concerns and leave you with no need for private health insurance coverage.

 However, while it’s true that many NHS services can be accessed by both UK residents and visitors for no charge, it is by no means a truly exhaustive list.
 The fact that 10.5% of the UK population, according to this 2015 Commonwealth Fund survey, also carry voluntary private health insurance should sound some alarm bells that perhaps the NHS may not be the panacea to all your health woes.